acts-project/acts/docs/getting_started.md

 registry][acts_containers].
 The following containers are used as part of the continuous integration setup and come with all dependencies pre-installed.

--   `centos7-lcg101-gcc11`: based on CentOS 7 with HEP-specific software from LCG 101 using the GCC 11 compiler
--   `ubuntu2204`: based on Ubuntu 22.04 with manual installation of HEP-specific software
+- `ubuntu2204`
+- `ubuntu2404`

+Furthermore, we are also testing on, but do not provide the corresponding containers:

+- `alma9` (HEP-specific software from LCG 104 or 105 and gcc13 or clang16)
+- `macOS-10.15`

 :::{attention}
 We stopped producing fully-contained LCG containers in favor of running LCG